Bruus: Bruus (2020) - Treia variant

 The Männergesangverein "Frohsinn" von 1881, a male voice choir in Treia in German Schleswig, who had played Bruus after choir practice since their formation in 1881, used slightly different rules from those employed in Schwesing.
 A 32-card Skat pack was used which meant that there were no Sixes and only eight tricks per deal.
 The duds were known as Schiet or Schietkarten (worthless or 'rubbish' cards) and the stock was called the Bunk.
 Cards were always dealt in one packet of three.
-If both teams took four tricks, it wass a Bock and the point was carried forward to the next deal.
+If both teams took four tricks, it was a Bock and the point was carried forward to the next deal.
 Matchsticks were used to keep score; teams started with ten and one was discarded for each point won.

 There were certain rituals, the infringement of which incurred a penalty.
 For example, the cutter had to examine the bottom card of the cut and show it to an opponent; the dealer had to look at the bottom of the pack and show it to an opponent.
 If either card turned out to be a matador, the pack was reshuffled.
 If either forgot to check, the cards were reshuffled and the infringer had to buy a round of schnaps.
 If a team won 10 points while their opponents scored nil or their score was only made up of bonuses for daring and striking, the winning team won double.

 After their final public performance in St. Nicholas Church, Treia, on 27 November 2022, the choir was disbanded due to a lack of younger members.